ali-gunes/aligunes.dev/visitor-counter.md

 ## Technical Implementation

-The visitor counter uses:
+The improved visitor counter uses:

 - **CountAPI**: For centralized counting across all visitors
+- **Promise with timeout**: To handle API failures gracefully and prevent hanging
 - **sessionStorage**: To remember visitors during their current session
 - **localStorage**: As a fallback if the API is unavailable
 - **Fetch API**: To make asynchronous requests to the counting service

-This implementation ensures accurate counting while providing a smooth user experience even if the external API has issues.
+This implementation ensures accurate counting while providing a smooth user experience even if the external API has issues or is slow to respond.